Mindfulness Based Addiction Recovery

 Why mindfulness treatment helps people who suffer from addiction

-There are many different approaches to recovery from alcohol addiction or other addictions and many ways to do it well.
+There are many different approaches to recovery from alcohol addiction or other and many ways to do it well.
 The research will attest to several different modalities providing successful ways of practising sobriety.
 One treatment strategy is showing a lot of promise in the field of addiction treatment.
-Mindfulness-based addiction treatment can be a healthy way to go into living a life without alcohol.
+Mindfulness-based treatment can be a healthy way to go into living a life without alcohol.
 This means mindfulness seeks to allow us to focus our attention on the present moment.
 When your mind wanders to the future or past, or when powerful emotions such as cravings arise, mindfulness treatment refocuses our mind to the present moment.

 What is Mindfulness?